danielmkarlsson/mapping-the-valleys-of-the-uncanny/preliminary-plan.md

 After the intermission a duo piece, then a trio piece and so on.

-The third set would be an ensemble piece.
-It might could be that holding out for a tutti divisi 100 hundred stem orchestra piece equivalent would be pushing it.
+The third set is an ensemble piece.
+Holding out for a tutti divisi 100 hundred stem orchestra piece equivalent was pushing it.
 That would for sure be the top of the pyramid though.
+What I ended up with is a 40 minute piece for large ensmeble.
+One .scd file controlling a multitude of:

+• Violin
+• Viola
+• Cello
+• ContraBass
+• Organ
+• WoodWinds
+• Zither
+• Bowls
+• Crotales
+• Gongs
+• MicroModular
+• Soprano

+It b